Multi-valve: Three valves

 A cylinder head from a 1987 Honda CRX Si showing SOHC, rocker arms, valve springs, and other components.
 This is a multi-valve configuration with two intake valves and one exhaust valve for each cylinder.

 The 1975 Honda Civic introduced Honda's 1.5-liter SOHC 12-valve straight-4 engines with 3 valves per cylinder.
-The Maserati Biturbo, introduced in 1981, also featured a 3 valve per cylinder design for most of its production, before being upgraded to 4.
+The Maserati Biturbo, introduced in 1981, also featured a 3 valves per cylinder design for most of its production, before being upgraded to 4.
 Nissan's 1988–1992 SOHC KA24E engine had three valves per cylinder (two intakes, one exhaust) as well.
 Nissan upgraded to DOHC after 1992 for some of their sports cars, including the 240SX.
-Toyota also produced 3 valve engines such as the SOHC E series used in some models of the Tercel and Starlet.
+Toyota also produced 3-valve engines such as the SOHC E series used in some models of the Tercel and Starlet.

-In 1988, Renault released a 12 valve version of its Douvrin 4 cylinder 2.0l SOHC.
+In 1988, Renault released a 12-valve version of its Douvrin 4-cylinder 2.0-liter SOHC.

-Mercedes and Ford produced three-valve V6 and V8 engines, Ford claiming an 80% improvement in high RPM breathing without the added cost of a DOHC valve train.
+Mercedes and Ford produced three-valve V6 and V8 engines, Ford claiming an 80% improvement in high rpm breathing without the added cost of a DOHC valve train.
 The Ford design uses one spark plug per cylinder located in the centre, but the Mercedes design uses two spark plugs per cylinder located on opposite sides, leaving the centre free to add a direct-to-cylinder fuel injector at a later date.

 The 1989 Citroën XM was the first 3-valve diesel-engined car.